Brazil downgrade leaves little choice but austerity for Rousseff

 The government must also overcome its own divisions.

-Levy has crossed swords with Nelson Barbosa, the influential planning minister and a longtime proponent of state-led development policies.
+Levy has crossed swords with Nelson Barbosa, the influential planning minister and a longtime proponent of state-led development policies, over the extent of austerity proposals.

 That has led investors to perceive the government's efforts to impose more fiscal discipline as half-hearted.